LAST UPDATED – 10/13/2022 – Aoraki National Park Guide

 Top Things to See and Do

 If you are an outdoor enthusiast, you will have little trouble finding fun and exciting things to do inside Aoraki\Mount Cook National Park.
 Whether you are into hiking, climbing, or just taking a scenic drive along Mount Cook Road, there are many different ways to enjoy this beautiful landscape.
 To assist you in putting together an itinerary for your trip to the park, I have included my list of the top things to see and do in the park for you to review in my Aoraki National Park guide below.

 Stop at Viewpoints Along Lake Pukaki On Your Way

 The beautiful views begin even before you step foot inside Aoraki\Mount Cook National Park.
 Located just to the south of the park, the drive along Lake Pukaki could not be more beautiful with the Southern Alps and Mount Cook as a backdrop.
 As you drive along the lake on your way to the park, there are several wonderful viewpoints that I would recommend visiting to enjoy the views and take pictures.
 I have included a map, along with a list of GPS coordinate links, of the viewpoints for you to review in my Aoraki National Park guide below.

 Take a Selfie on the Infamous Road to Mount Cook

 One of the most popular photo spots in the Aoraki\Mount Cook National Park area is actually located just outside of the park.
 Mount Cook Road, which is the main road that leads to the park, has a long and straight stretch just before you get to the park.
 If you stop at one of the designated pull-outs along this stretch of road, you can get some really epic Instagram photos of yourself with Mount Cook in the background.
-In case you are wondering where this stretch of road is, I have included a map below for you to reference.
+In case you are wondering where this stretch of road is, I have included a map in my Aoraki National Park guide below for you to reference.